-Document each attempt to contact an interpreter in the case record.
+Document each time an interpreter is contacted in the electronic case record.

-The Worker must ensure that the language of the applicant/participant is documented in the case record and on Form W-680FF so that an interpreter can be scheduled for future appointments.
-Form W-680FF must be included in all Cash Assistance (CA) Application/Recertification kits and NCA FS Application/Recertification kits.
+The Worker must ensure that the language of the applicant/participant is documented in POS (or on a W-25 scanned and indexed into the electronic case record) as well as on Form W-680FF.
+Additionally, the need for an on-site interpreter must also be recorded, so that an on-site interpreter can be scheduled for future appointments.
+Form W-680FF must be included in all Cash Assistance Application/Recertification kits and NCA FS Application/Recertification kits.

 Form W-680FF allows applicants/participants to identify their preferred spoken language.
-It also allows applicants/participants to choose from one of the six New York City (NYC) local law languages to receive written correspondence.
+It also allows applicants/participants to choose from one of the six New York City local law languages to receive written correspondence.